UpAssist/PrototypeGenerator/README.md

 - `Vendor.Package:Collection.Section` | `Vendor.Package:ContentCollection.Section`

 ## 🧠 Thought about but not yet implemented...
-- Generate XLIFF files for all nodeTypes and defined language dimensions
+- Generate XLIFF files for all nodeTypes and defined language dimensions [#3](https://github.com/UpAssist/PrototypeGenerator/issues/3#issue-1035466387)
-- Implement more defaults for properties
+- Implement more defaults for properties [#2](https://github.com/UpAssist/PrototypeGenerator/issues/2#issue-1035465542)
 - ...

 ## 🤔 Afterthought...
 This really was not meant to be ready and could probably be better thought through.
-However it works pretty decent for the setup I work with and am very happy with the amount oof time saved using this tool.
+However, it works pretty decent for the setup I work with and am very happy with the amount of time saved using this tool.
 I really hope it makes your Neos development life easier and welcome pull requests of course 😊

 Thanks for reading this far and if you like it, let me know 🙂.